corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/upgrading/rolling-back.md

 To restart the Corda 5.0 workers, you can do one of the following:

 * Reverse the commands in [Scale Down the Running Corda Worker Instances]({{< relref "_index.md#scale-down-the-running-corda-worker-instances" >}}) that scaled the workers to zero replicas.
-* Issue a helm upgrade command that resets the values you installed Corda 5.0 with, which includes replica counts, for example:
+* Issue a helm upgrade command that resets the values you installed Corda 5.0 with, which includes replica counts.
+For example:

    ```
    helm upgrade corda -n corda \